c3-time-domain/SeeChange/docs/overview.md

    for astrometric and photometric calibration.
    This process takes an `Image` object and produces a `SourceList` and a 'PSF'.

  - astrocal: create a solution from pixel position to RA/Dec on the sky by matching objects in the image to the Gaia DR3 catalog.
-This process takes a `SourceList` and produces a `WorldCoordiantes.`
+This process takes a `SourceList` and produces a `WorldCoordinates.`

  - photocal: Use `SourceList` and the Gaia DR3 catalog to find a zeropoint so that `m=-2.5*log10(flux)`, where `flux` is the full-psf flux of a star in ADU in the image.
 As this is a discovery pipeline, not a lightcurve-building pipeline, we don't do really careful photmetric calibration, and you shouldn't expect this to be better than a couple of percent.
 Produces a `ZeroPoint` object.